parzh/re-scaled/README.md

 ## `reScaled`
-Helpers and utility functions for creating readable, scalable and reusable regular expressions
+Helpers and utility functions for creating readable, scalable and reusable regular expressions.
+In order to see versions of the package prior to `re-scaled@1.1.2`, refer to history of the package [`regex-utils`].

 ### Tiny guide
 When dealing with real-world regular expressions, it is usually super hard to manage them.
 This is because they are implemented (at least in JavaScript) in such a way that makes them intrinsicly unreadable and unscalable.